 While one cannot rely on movies to portray an accurate picture of what London is like, there is still nothing like curling up on the couch on a cold Saturday night and watching a London movie.

 So, here’s the official Anglotopia Top 10 London Movies.
+You can either rent DVDs of these films to enjoy at home or buy them using the links provided.
 Obviously, this list is my own opinion and if you think any of these movies are rubbish, by all means tell us in the comments!

 Not only our favorite London movie, but also our favorite Christmas movie.
 In Love, Actually, London is a background character, which is OK.
 The stories of the various characters in the movie unravel against a Christmas themed backdrop that’s hard not to notice.
 I especially love the insight into what a British Christmas season is like – it’s a lot different than America’s!
 My favorite subplot involves the heartsick writer played by Colin Firth – even though that subplot doesn’t really take place in